About your stay

 Please make arrangements with family and friends to have your laundry requirements met as the hospital does not have the facilities to provide this service.

 Televisions are fitted in all rooms at no extra cost.
+Please note, Foxtel services are not available.

 WI-FI is available for all patients.
 Please see Reception staff for password access.